openxthinking/bullet-docs/docs/customization.md

 1. In `CONDITIONS` change `Product type` to `Product vendor`
 1. In the blank input field type the name of the brand

-#### step 2: Create a link list within the navigation
+#### Step 2: Create a link list within the navigation
 1. From Shopify admin, go to [Online store > Navigation](https://shopify.com/admin/menus/?ref=openthinking1)
 1. Click `Add menu`
 1. In `Title` type `Brands` and leave `Handle` to `brands`
-1. From `Add menu item` select all your Brands you created.
+1. From `Add menu item` select all the Brands you have created.
 1. You can re-order easily with drag-and-drop.
 1. Once you're done > `Save menu`